FOXTetsuo/FOXTetsuo/README.md

 But please, call me Thomas.
 It's what everyone calls me.
 I have a website.
 It's awful at the moment, but I assure you it's still much more enjoyable than a text file: [fomks.nl](http://fomks.nl)
 <br/><br/>
 I'm currently a student at Hogeschool windesheim.
-Here is a list of things I learnt in order from least to most impressive:
+Here is a list of things I've done in order from least to most impressive:
-- Making very basic websites with CSS, HTML & PHP (Semester 1)
+- Made very basic websites with CSS, HTML & PHP (Semester 1)
-- Regret ever taking robotics (Semester 2)
+- Regretted ever taking robotics (Semester 2)
-- Create two .Net applications.
+- Two different .NET applications.
 (Semester 3)
   - A WPF app that simulates a race between 2-~3000 inklings.
   - A MAUI app where customers can completely customize orders.
 (KBS Group project)
-- Make a website with cool rotating / flotating leaves (Christmas holidays after semester 3)
+- A website with cool rotating / flotating leaves (Christmas holidays after semester 3)
-- Fill in this readme
+- Filled in this readme

 If you want to contact me about any of these projects, good luck.
 <!--